bitsondatadev/trino-getting-started/hive/trino-b2/README.md

 Since Trino follows the traditional 3 level ANSI SQL catalog standard, schema is equivalent to a database.
 So just as a database contains multiple tables, a schema will contain multiple tables.
-Notice the `DB_LOCATION_URI` is in the bucket location created before in MinIO and set when you created this schema.
+Notice the `DB_LOCATION_URI` is in the bucket location created before in Backblaze B2 and set when you created this schema.
 The owner is the `trino` user coming from the user in the trino instance.
 Also note the `CTLG_NAME` references the trino catalog.